 “The Flock to Marion 2022” was part of the awareness campaign for the Mouse-Free Marion Project and forms part of an ongoing conservation project to eradicate Marion Island of the common house mouse (Mus musculus).

 Mice were introduced to the South African sub-Antarctic Marion Island by sealers in the early 19th century.
-Over the last two centuries, they have significantly reduced the abundance of Sea Birds.
-Since 2015 it was estimated that more than 5% of the summer-breading albatross fledglings are killed yearly.
-It would naturally include mortality rates amongst the other breeding sea birds on the Island.
+Over the last two centuries, they have significantly reduced the abundance of Seabirds.
+Since 2015, it has been estimated that more than 5% of the summer-breading albatross fledglings are killed yearly.
+This would naturally include mortality rates amongst the other breeding seabirds on the Island.

-These mouse-eradication projects are a worldwide problem on many isolated islands around the world.
+These mouse-eradication projects are a worldwide problem on many isolated islands worldwide.

 The Aim Of The Project

-The Mouse-free Marion project aims to bait the Island using helicopters, scheduled to commence in 2024.
-It is based on all the lessons learned from a similar restoration program completed in the winter of 2012 on Gough Island.
+The Mouse-free Marion project, scheduled to commence in 2024, aims to bait the island using helicopters.
+It is based on all the lessons learned from a similar restoration program completed on Gough Island in the winter of 2012.

 Excited to be part of the conservation efforts on Marion Island, we began in earnest with the planning and preparation for this epic voyage to the Southern Ocean.